krish11031998-pythonwhisperer/krish11031998-pythonwhisperer/README.md

 I have immersed myself in so many different projects that tried solving unique issues at varying capacities.
 I have dedicated my time learning current trending technologies to bring solutions I want to built to fruition, which as a result , helped me learn "how to learn" new technologies and how to keep myself updated with latest trends in the tech world.

-With my recent experience in a cryptocurrency market , I have developed a strong fascination towards to the Blockchain space and my eagerness to contribute to the Blockchain space.
-As a result , you can see that my recent iOS projects are in the cryptocurrency space

-I have also built projects for different fields ranging from Image Processing , Web development and backend development

 # Portfolio

 ## iOS